How can we honor and respect the legacy of a great leader like Martin Luther King, Jr.?

 Lead in Our Unique Way

-Today’s challenge is a great reminder about how we can write our own story.
-If we aren’t getting the results we want or we feel ourselves scared to take action, we need to go back to our mindset fundamentals like having a vision.
+Today’s challenge is a great reminder about how we can write our own stories.
+If we aren’t getting the results we want or we feel scared to take action, we need to go back to our mindset fundamentals like having a vision.
 And we need to do some inside-out work to correct our beliefs.
 We need to have a vision with beliefs that will help us pursue our dreams rather than hold us back.

-In our own way we can march like Dr. King, we can speak like Dr. King, and we can stand up like Dr. King.
+In our own way, we can march like Dr. King, we can speak like Dr. King, and we can stand up like Dr. King.
 We do that by using our gifts and abilities to write our own story from the inside-out.
 When we do, we will Lead for Impact and make a difference in the world in our unique way.